 The most popular traditional methods include:

-Traditional advertising isn’t disappearing any time soon, but that doesn’t mean it hasn’t been improved on.
+Traditional advertising isn’t disappearing any time soon, but that doesn’t mean it hasn’t improved.

 Digital marketing tools vary quite substantially, and unlike the traditional methods you already know about, they require a little context for many people to understand.
 We’ll list some popular digital marketing tools below and describe briefly how they work.